 The CPM curriculum focuses on developing key leadership competencies through practical application.
 Instructional strategies include online course work, case analysis, simulations, discussion, exercises, small group work, 360 feedback and reflection.
 The following four required modules are each comprised of a 2-1/2 to 3 day classroom session plus extensive pre and post course work.

 You may review the learning objectives and methods for each of the four core modules by accessing the revised CPM brochure at here.

 Each participant is required to complete a project by the end of his/her CPM Program.
-The purpose of the project is to allow the participant to demonstrate application of learning in developing and implementing a plan of action which is intended to improve the quality of service in the participant’s work unit.
+The purpose of the project is to allow the participant to demonstrate application of learning by developing and implementing a plan of action which is intended to improve the quality of service in the participant’s work unit.
 The project entails leading an improvement planning team.
-It is assessed by program faculty and agency personnel.
+It is assessed by program faculty, project team members, and agency personnel.

-The current CPM participant registration fee is $1200.
+The current CPM participant registration fee is $1300.
 Fees are due once enrollment in the program is awarded, and prior to the first classroom session.

-For information about the the Certified Public Manager Program, contact Kathi Parker, program director, by phone 919-733-8333 or by email: click her name
+For information about the the Certified Public Manager® Program, contact Kathi Parker, program director, by phone 919-733-8333 or by email.